randyrossi/vicii-kawari/hdl/README.md

     Essentially identical to rev_2 except it uses the BGA package (FTG256) for the SpartanX16.
 Can, in theory, get 64k of video ram if we use distributed ram for mem instead of block ram.

+rev_4L

+    Hopefully the last large board revision.
+Fixes hardware issues (luma and HDMI backfeeding).

+rev_4S

+    A small version that can be 'just a vicii' or an enhanced vicii but still limited in hardware features.

 # Block RAM Usage